Hi, I’m Cecelia! Nice to meet you.

 Hospital-to-Home™ Certified - Hospital-to-Home™ is an interdisciplinary training on the specific mental health and medical needs of infants transitioning from the Neonatal Intensive Care Unit (NICU) to home.

-Level 1 Certification in Promoting First Relationships® (PFR) - Promoting First Relationships® is a training for healthcare providers to help parents and other caregivers nurture young children’s social and emotional development.
+Promoting First Relationships® Certified - Promoting First Relationships® is a training for healthcare providers to support parents and other caregivers to nurture young children’s social and emotional development.

 SOFFI® (Supporting Oral Feeding in Fragile Infants) - SOFFI® is an integrated approach to supporting feeding skills in preterm and medically complex infants.

-• Bachelor of Arts (B.A.) in Performing Arts & Social Justice from University of San Francisco
+• Bachelor of Arts (B.A.) from University of San Francisco

-Master of Science (M.S.) in Speech-Language Pathology from Portland State University
+Master of Science (M.S.) from Portland State University

 Lactation Education Counselor 45-hour course through University of California - San Diego